stephengold/jme3-maze/README.md

   + the WinMerge differencing and merging tool

-I am grateful to JFrog, Google, and Github for providing free hosting for the jme3-maze project and many other open-source projects.
+I am grateful to JFrog, Google, and Github for providing free hosting for the Jme3-maze Project and many other open-source projects.

 I'm also grateful to my dear Holly, for keeping me sane.